 Luna Bell’s examination indicates a neurological problem affecting the C1-C5 spinal cord.
 She is alert and responsive, has normal cranial nerves, has postural reaction deficits in all four limbs, but has normal spinal reflexes in all four limbs.

-Possible causes include a malformation such as atlantoaxial instability, Chiari-like malformation and syringomyelia, meningitis/myelitis, infection, slipped disk (unlikely based on age), tumor (unlikely based on age) or other less likely cause.
+Possible causes include a malformation such as atlantoaxial instability, Chiari-Like Malformation (CM) and Syringomyelia (SM), meningitis/myelitis, infection, slipped disk (unlikely based on age), tumor (unlikely based on age) or other less likely cause.

 Radiographs of the cervical vertebral column were performed.

-An MRI was performed to further define the abnormalities.
-Multiple congenital abnormalities can occur concurrently (e.g. synovial cyst associated with AA instability, etc).
-MRI shows these soft tissue abnormalities best and is the only way to diagnose Chiari-like malformation and syringomyelia.
+Magnetic resonance imaging (MRI) was performed to further define the abnormalities.
+Multiple congenital abnormalities can occur concurrently (e.g. synovial cyst associated with AAI, etc).
+MRI shows these soft tissue abnormalities best and is the only way to diagnose CM and SM.

 MRI is superior for evaluating the soft tissues of the brain, spinal cord, meninges and disks.
 Note the ‘kinking’ of the cranial cervical spinal cord where it is being compressed by the dorsal subluxation of C2 relative to C1.

-At Southeast Veterinary Neurology, we have the ability to print 3D images of our CTs.
+At SEVN, we have the ability to print 3D images of our CTs.
 Below is a 3D print of Luna Bell’s vertebral column.
 This can be used to help plan the surgery.

 Post-operatively, another CT scan was performed to ensure proper placement of the screws, excellent coverage of the screws by the bone cement and reduction of the subluxation.
 Here is a 3D reconstruct of the post-op CT.
 Notice that the subluxation is reduced and that there is excellent alignment.
 The screw placement was perfect with excellent bone purchase and angulation.